 The trail heads down alongside the East Fork Hood River for about half a mile as it climbs up and down a couple of small hills.
 At that point, you will turn sharply to your left and begin climbing up Cold Springs Creek towards Tamanawas Falls.
 You will soon have to cross another, smaller bridge over Cold Springs Creek.
 Once over, the trial splits, with the right junction heading towards the Polallie Trailhead.
 Head to the left towards the falls.

 The trail follows the creek for the next mile has it heads up towards Tamanawas Falls.
 The creek boils around below you, with numerous little cascades and rapids.
 About 0.1 miles before reaching the falls, you will encounter a large boulder field.
-There will usually be a path carvered through it and this section can actually be easier to get through in the winter than the summer, with many of the smaller rocks buried in the snow.
+The trail cut through the boulder field is a little steep and loose, but not too bad to get through.

-To reach the Tamanawas Trailhead to begin your snowshoe, head north on Highway 35 from the junction with Highway 26, just south of Mt Hood.
-Head 16 miles on 35 and the trailhead will be on your left.
+To reach the Tamanawas Falls Trailhead to begin your hike, head north on Highway 35 from the junction with Highway 26, just south of Mt Hood.
+Head 16 miles on Highway 35 and the trailhead will be on your left.
 If you are coming from Hood River, head north on 35 for 24 miles and watch for the parking area on you right.

 Dogs: Allowed and must be on leash or under voice command at all times.